AnonShell/agam-space/README.md

 ![Agam Space Dashboard](./docs/static/img/hero.png)

+**True zero-knowledge encryption for self-hosted file storage.**

-End-to-end encrypted file storage you can self-host.
-All files and metadata encrypted on your device before upload.
-Zero-knowledge architecture - the server cannot access your files or encryption keys.
+All files and metadata encrypted in your browser before upload.
+Your master password never leaves your device.
+The server stores only encrypted blobs and cannot decrypt your data - even the server admin cannot access your files.

+Think of it as a self-hosted alternative to Mega or Proton Drive, where privacy is guaranteed by cryptography, not trust.

 **About the name:** Agam (அகம்) comes from Tamil language and refers to the inner, personal world, distinct from what is public.
 It reflects our commitment